IvanKuria/IvanKuria/README.md

 Um I don't know what to put here besides the fact that I don't want to learn VIM despite the outrage from a certain group of cracked devs.
 Oh and even if I did know VIM, I wouldn't use it lol :) Emacs though...

-* 🌍  I'm based in Santa Cruz(no we're not only known for hippies)
+* 🌍  I'm based in Santa Cruz
 * 🌐  Website: [Personal Site](https://ivankuria.github.io/obsidian-website/)
 * ✉️  You can contact me at [ivankuria7@gmail.com](mailto:ivankuria7@gmail.com)
 * 🚀  I'm the creator of [RateMy Slugs](https://chromewebstore.google.com/detail/ratemy-slugs/ddmahbdpmhbeohjjblfopgggdbfieboo), a Chrome exetension that shows Rate My Professors ratings for UCSC courses on MyUCSC enrollment pages with 400+ users!